PRIVATE CONFESSION AND ABSOLUTION

 Private Confession and Absolution has always been available to all members by appointment.
 (I am guessing that has been a pretty good secret.)
 In order for this practice to be restored and perhaps put to better use, there will be dates on the calendar set aside for anyone who would like to drop in and make use of this means of grace.
 These will be set up about 4 times per year.
 Private Confession and Absolution will still be available by appointment in addition to these scheduled times.

-It is anticipated that Private Confession and Absolution will roughly follow this regular schedule.
+It is anticipated that Private Confession and Absolution will roughly follow this schedule, adjusted as necessary.

 The Saturday before or on Epiphany (Epiphany is always January 6)